pinax-network/supported-networks/README.md

 This repository contains a registry of networks in The Graph ecosystem.

-## Adding a chain
+## Adding/updating a chain

-- add a network JSON in the `registry` directory.
+- add/update a network JSON in the `registry` directory.
 TODO: add detailed fields descriptions and best practices
-- [optional] validate with `bun validate` (see below for setup steps)
+- [optional] validate with `bun validate` (see below for local setup steps)
 - [optional] format with `bun format`
 - increment patch version in `package.json`
-- open a PR
+- open a PR.
+This will trigger validation checks and will signal if there are any issues with new definitions

 ## Structure of the repository